mrakgr/Trading-Journal/journal_2025.md

 > That's what we waited for.
 A lot of trading is just siting back and waiting for these good risk to reward situations to occur.

 I actually missed the big print myself as I was focusing on the L2 box and looking at the offer.

+4:50pm.
+Come to think of it, it's interesting that Quantower doesn't even have a regular time based volume indicator.
+Just shows how useless it is.
+The guy in this video isn't looking at that either.

+We'll it probably does, but it's well hidden.